viewi/viewi/doc/PageEngine.md

 ```

 ## Slots
-You can pass content into component which will be rendered instead of `<slot>` tag.
+You can pass content into a component which will be rendered instead of `<slot>` tag.
 Also you can specify default content (optional).
 template: *app/HomeLink.html*
 ```html
 <a href="$href"><slot>Home</slot></a>